 How You Can Create Subtitles for Your Videos

-When you want to create subtitles for your videos, you have several options that you can choose from.
+When creating subtitles for your videos, you have several options to choose from.
 Not all are created equal, and it’s important to look at the pros and cons of each before you decide which method is right for you.

 Let’s take a look at three of the easiest ways you can add subtitles to your videos.